 Silwood, Sovereigns & a Spa

-The place-name means ‘Sunna’s People’s Hill’ referring to the early Saxon leader, Sunna, who set up a small kingdom in Eastern Berkshire.
+Sunninghill means ‘Sunna’s People’s Hill’ referring to a supposed early Anglo-Saxon leader, Sunna, whose followers probably set up a small kingdom in Eastern Berkshire.
 Centred on Sonning, it was called ‘Sunningum’.
-His name is particularly remembered at Sunninghill because it lay on the boundary of his kingdom with ‘Surrey’ (the Southern Kingdom).
+His name is particularly remembered at Sunninghill because it lay on the boundary with the adjoining kingdom of ‘Surrey’ (the Southern Kingdom).

-The area was originally part of the manor of Cookham which lay in Windsor Forest and the inhabitants were scattered throughout the woodland.
-They would only come together on Sundays, at Sunninghill Church, which was first built in about 1120.
-For much of its life it was under the control of the poor nunnery of Bromhall, situated on the edge of adjoining Sunningdale.
+The area was originally part of Windsor Forest and the inhabitants were scattered throughout the woodland.
+They would only come together on Sundays, at Sunninghill Church, which was first built in stone in about 1120.
+For much of its life it was under the control of the nunnery of Bromhall, situated on the edge of adjoining Sunningdale.
 It was completely rebuilt in Victorian times, but one of the original Norman doorways was discovered in a garden wall and has since been restored.
 The church is chiefly noted for the chapel to the memory of Thomas Holloway, who founded nearby Royal Holloway College.
 He is buried in the churchyard, along with Sir Henry Riggs Popham, the Naval Commander in charge of the expedition which won the Cape of Good Hope for Britain.
-The house called ‘The Cedars’, next to the church was once the property of the poet, George Ellis, and his friend, Sir Walter Scott, was a frequent visitor, along with other members of literary society.
+The house called ‘The Cedars’, next to the church was once the property of the political writer, George Ellis, and his friend, Sir Walter Scott, was a frequent visitor, along with other members of literary society.

 A certain highwayman, whose name we know not, attempted to rob the Salisbury Stage Coach, near Kingswick Beech in this parish, was shot with a brace of bullets by a gentleman who was in ye coach on Monday the 20th Day of March 1704 and was buried here on Wednesday following.